DataKind-SG/effective_altruism/data/output/web_scraping/README.md

 # Data Files

-As many people were working on these files, there are several copies of them at different stages of it's life.\
+As many people were working on these files, there are several copies of them at different stages of it's life.
+In sequential order:

 web_scrape_v3.csv --> combination of all the web scraping efforts\
 web_scrape_cleaned.csv --> cleaned the country column\